 WHY JOIN AAPS?

-Join our 75-year (and growing) tradition of protecting the patient-physician relationship.
+Join our 77-year (and growing) tradition of protecting the patient-physician relationship.

 Take just a few minutes to read the below message from AAPS Executive Director Jane M. Orient, M.D. about why you should join AAPS today.

 “These physicians understand the Hippocratic Oath!” shouted a cancer patient on Twitter after we submitted our objections to the latest federal outrage: new CPT codes to encourage non-physicians to talk Medicare patients into dying sooner.
 Medicare wants to pay “providers”—mostly non-physician hospital employees—to talk patients into consenting to waive access to food, water, and basic medical care.

 We learned about this proposed regulation just prior to a holiday weekend, and we worked over the weekend to meet the deadline for objecting.
 AAPS has been devoted to helping patients since 1943, and with your help we will continue as long as private medicine is under siege.

 Hospitals, insurance companies, medical boards, the federal government, and ObamaCare are all putting us in peril.
 Yet we remain as optimistic as ever.

-On the legal front, we continue to participate in several precedent-setting cases, and look to achieve even more this coming year in 2019.
+On the legal front, we continue to participate in several precedent-setting cases, and look to achieve even more in 2020.

 Imagine government agents knocking on your door to demand that you turn over your patients’ medical records—without the consent of patients or a warrant.
 The Fourth Amendment should prevent this.
 But at the rate that the government is going, physicians and our patients may end up with fewer rights than detainees at Guantanamo Bay!